Check into a run step

 Measurements and validation

-When a numeric field has a validation (target, min, or max), ION evaluates your input as soon as you save the field:
+When a numeric field has a validation (target, min, or max), ION evaluates your input as soon as you save the field:- In range: the field shows green, and you can complete the run step.

 - Out of range: the field shows red, and completion is blocked unless the run step’s policy allows out-of-range values with an issue attached.